-Routine daily unrecorded inspections of BMPs, along with recorded inspections before (if there is a forecast 50% or greater chance of rainfall), during (if any rainfall occurs), and after storm events are required on this project.
-A storm event is considered to be any event that produces a measurable amount of rainfall.
+Routine daily unrecorded inspections of BMPs, along with any other inspections as designated in Section 7.4 are required on this project.
 A BMP inspection form must be completed for each recorded inspection and maintained on-site with the SWPPP.
 A blank inspection checklist can be found in Appendix E. Completed checklists shall be kept in Appendix J or in an accompanying binder.